Suvink/docs-choreo-dev/en/docs/consuming-services/consuming-a-sevice.md

 ### Step 2: Create an OAuth application in the IdP

 To invoke the API/service, you need an access token.
-Create an OAuth application in the IdP (e.g., Asgardeo) with the following settings:
+Create an OAuth application in the IdP (for example, Asgardeo) with the following settings:

 - **Allowed grant types**: Code
 - **Public client**: Enable this option.